vitormarkis/buzzvels-todo/README.md

 To see the sorting arrangement, click on the `Sorting` button, that will open a small box displaying the current sorting status, allowing you to easily keep track of how your tasks are organized.\
 <img src="https://github.com/vitormarkis/buzzvels-todo/assets/121525239/71ebca46-118a-4db4-9568-ed87dd91e746" alt="drawing" />

+That's it my friend, hope you can take a good use of the app I created, and hope it can help you to stay organized!